IngramCapa/bank_tech_test/README.md

 I want the newest transactions to show first.

 As an account holder
-So that I don't go into overdraft when withdrawing money I want my account to tell me if I have insufficient funds.
+So that I don't spend more than I should
+I want my account to tell me if I have insufficient funds when withdrawing money.
 ```